-Wherever possible staff should care for a child of the same gender.
+Wherever possible staff should care for a child of the same sex.
+However, the developmental age and stage needs to be considered.

 Intimate care involves risks for pupils and adults as it may involve staff touching intimate areas on a pupil's body.
 It may be unrealistic to expect to eliminate these risks completely but best practice will be promoted and all adults will be encouraged to be vigilant at all times.